LewL-ui/csgo-skin-changer/README.md

         "float": 0.001
     }
 ```
-If you want to make this weapon StatTrak:
+If you want to make the weapon StatTrak:
 ```
     "deagle": {
         "id": 1,